Query Your Infrastructure

 Operators and functions

-For information on the MQL operators and functions you can use to write queries, read Write Effective MQL.
+For information on MQL operators and functions, read Write Effective MQL.

 Learn more